DriverDBv3: A database for human cancer driver gene research

 3.2.3.2.
 Mutation_percent

 This heat map indicates the mutation percentage of a given protein at different positions in several cancer types.
 (Percentage of mutation = mutation count/total mutation count) The heights of the two bar charts at the left and the top of the heat map are normalized to the mutation count of a cancer type or a protein region, respectively.
-Other operation methods are same as Mutation_rate.
-Please see the section 3.2.3.1.1 above.
+More details are shown in the tooltips by moving mouse over.

 3.2.3.3.
 Exon